poanchen1997/Algorithm-used-in-Stochastic-Process/README.md

 # Algorithm used in Stochastic Process
 ## The Algorithm I plan to put here:
-1. Rejection Sampling ( 12
+1. Rejection Sampling ( finished )
 2. EM Algorithm for HMM ( 15
 3. Metropolis Hasting Algorithm ( 12
 4. Backward Algorithm for HMM ( 14